pgbackrest/pgbackrest/README.md

 * Major refactoring of the protocol layer to support future development.

 * Added vagrant test configurations for Ubuntu 14.04 and CentOS 7.

+* Experimental support for PostgreSQL 9.5 alpha1.
+This may break when the control version or WAL magic changes in future versions but will be updated in each pgBackRest release to keep pace.
+All regression tests pass except for `--target-resume` tests (this functionality has changed in 9.5) and there is no testing yet for `.partial` WAL segments.

 ### v0.78: Remove CPAN dependencies, stability improvements